renecotyfanboy/leagueProject/docs/loserQ/true_data.md

 ## Streak lengths

-To check whether our best fit model is indeed descriptive of our data or not, we can perform what is called a posterior predictive check.
+To check whether our best fit model is indeed descriptive of our data or not, we can perform what is called posterior predictive checks.
 This is a simple procedure where you generate a lot of data using the best fit model, and compare the distribution of the observables to the real data.
-This is a good way to check if the model is able to reproduce the data, and if it is consistent with the hypothesis that the data is drawn from the model.
+This is a good way to check if the model is able to reproduce the data.
 One issue we have with directly comparing the true game history to the model is that it is hard to compare two random processes directly.
 Imagine you have to compare two series of coinflip, checking one by one if the outcomes are the same is a non-sense since this is stochastic.
-However, you can easily compare averaged quantities, such as the mean of the two series, their standard deviation etc. In my previous analysis, I chose to compare the distribution of streak lengths, which should be comparable (up to the intrinsic uncertainties) when comparing the true data to the model.
-Below is the distribution of streak lengths in our sample of game histories.
+However, you can easily compare averaged quantities, such as the mean of the two series, their standard deviation etc. In the following, I compare the distribution of streak lengths from the true dataset to what we expected to measure using the best-fit model.
+Below is the distribution of streak lengths in our true dataset of match histories.

 <div class="grid cards" markdown>